 The only place to get this is from Jesus.
 Resting in Him.
 Truly.
 He is THE source of unending strength and energy.
 He is the one I can claim in defiance against the weariness that threatens.
 He is the only one who can fill my heart to the overflowing with His love.

-And He is definitely the one who ordains that overflow back to his people tomorrow morning as I put my scrubs on again in His beautiful name.
-And I can’t wait.
-Even if I have no idea what I’m walking into.
+And He is definitely the one who ordains that overflow back to his people every time I put my scrubs on in His beautiful name.
+And I can’t wait till the next time.
+Even if I have no idea what I’m walking into when I get there.
 And even if there’s a chance I’ll slam my hand in the Pyxis again.
 Ouch.

 Thanks for growing with me. ❤

 “You did not choose me, but I chose you and appointed you so that you might go and bear fruit – fruit that will last – and so that whatever you ask in my name, the Father will give you.”
 (John 15:16)